Milkdown/milkdown/gh-pages/pages/guide/getting-started/index.md

 -   A tiny core which provides plugin loader and kinds of internal plugins.
 -   Lots of plugins provide syntax, commands and components.

-With this pattern you can enable or disable any custom syntax you like, such as table, latex and slash commands.
+With this pattern you can enable or disable any custom syntax and feature you like, such as table, latex and slash commands.
 You can even create your own plugin to support your awesome idea.

 > :baby_bottle: Fun fact: The Milkdown documentation is rendered by milkdown.